iomav91/AlphaCompilerDev/docs/alpha_syntax.md

 ### C. Program Structure

 An Alpha program is a sequence of statements.
-There is no required `program { ... }` block.
 The statements are executed sequentially from the beginning of the file.

 ```alpha
 // Alpha program